 Softtools display groups of related settings as a tabbed panel.
-They can be opened via function keys on the front panel or the on-screen "Hard Key" panel, or via menu bar and context menu items.
+They can be opened via function keys on the front panel (R&S ZNB only) or the on-screen "Hard Key" panel, or via menu bar and context menu items.